tanstaaflFH/DigiChron/README.md

 # DigiChrono
-Clockface for Fitbit Versa
+**Clockface for Fitbit Versa**

-This clockface has two main views:
+## This clockface has two main views:

 1. A simple and clean digital clock view showing
 - the time in the middle (HH:MM)
 - a slowly filling horizontal line denoting the seconds
 - the date below
 - a status bar on top:
-       + LH corner: battery status
+  - LH corner: battery status
-       + RH corner: heart rate
+  - RH corner: heart rate

 2. The current stats
 - the time smaller on the upper area (HH:MM)
 - a status bar on top:
-       + LH corner: battery status
+  - LH corner: battery status
-       + RH corner: heart rate
+  - RH corner: heart rate
-   - the following stats, all shown in slowly filling arcs from

-0 - the users goal
+- the following stats, all shown in slowly filling arcs from zero to the users goal
-       + calories
+  - calories
-       + active minutes
+  - active minutes
-       + steps
+  - steps
-       + floors
+  - floors
-       + distance (in km)
+  - distance (in km)

-You can switch between both views with a tap on the display
+## You can switch between both views with a tap on the display